xpsi-group/xpsi/docs/source/Example_job.rst

 Example job
 ===========

-For both jobs you will need these
-`auxiliary files <https://zenodo.org/record/7113931>`_ inside the ``model_data/``
+For the three jobs below you will need these `auxiliary files <https://zenodo.org/record/7113931>`_ inside the ``model_data/`` directory.
-directory.